 Mini Chocolate Zucchini Loaves

-I recommend placing all the mini loaf tins on one large baking sheet to bake them on.
-It makes it much easier to move them in and out of the oven.
+• This chocolate zucchini bread recipe can also be made into eight mini loaves!
+Bake for 35-40 minutes at 350ºF.
+I recommend placing all the mini loaf tins on one large baking sheet.
+It makes it much easier to move them in and out of the oven!

-You can also freeze them!
-Double wrap the mini loaves of chocolate zucchini bread in plastic wrap, then aluminum foil and place in the freezer.
+• To freeze them, double-wrap the mini loaves of chocolate zucchini bread in plastic wrap, then in aluminum foil, and place them in the freezer.
 Mini loaves will be good in the freezer for up to a month.
 Place in the refrigerator the day before to bring to room temperature and, if desired, heat for 15-30 seconds in the microwave, then enjoy!

-To get eight mini loaves, I used aluminum foil bread pans that are approximately 6 inches by 3 3/4 inches at the top, with it tapering to a bottom length of about 3 3/16 inches by 2 1/2 inches.
+• To get eight mini loaves, I used aluminum foil bread pans (found at most grocery stores) that are approximately 6 inches by 3 3/4 inches at the top, with it tapering to a bottom length of about 3 3/16 inches by 2 1/2 inches.
 The pans have a depth of 2 inches.

 What loaf tins did you use for this zucchini bread recipe?